PatrickMcLennan/mockbuster/README.md

 ## Developing

-Development uses https [as it's needed for ServiceWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API#:~:text=Service%20workers%20only%20run%20over%20HTTPS%2C%20for%20security%20reasons.%20Most%20significantly%2C%20HTTP%20connections%20are%20susceptible%20to%20malicious%20code%20injection%20by%20man%20in%20the%20middle%20attacks%2C%20and%20such%20attacks%20could%20be%20worse%20if%20allowed%20access%20to%20these%20powerful%20APIs).
+You must use https [as it's needed for ServiceWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API#:~:text=Service%20workers%20only%20run%20over%20HTTPS%2C%20for%20security%20reasons.%20Most%20significantly%2C%20HTTP%20connections%20are%20susceptible%20to%20malicious%20code%20injection%20by%20man%20in%20the%20middle%20attacks%2C%20and%20such%20attacks%20could%20be%20worse%20if%20allowed%20access%20to%20these%20powerful%20APIs), which powers the Progressive Web App.
 You'll need to generate an SSL certificate + private key within the `nginx` dir:

 ```bash
 ## Install mkcert && generate trusted self-signed certs